 In-App Messages help you get content to your user without interrupting their day with a push notification.
 Customized and tailored in-app messages enhance the user experience and help your audience get the most value out of your app.
 With a variety of layouts and customization tools to choose from, in-app messages engage your users more than ever before.

-To see examples of in-app messages, check out our Client Integration Gallery.
+To see examples of in-app messages, check out our Case Studies.

 In-App Message Types